-Day 2 will focus on attacking mobile devices in a Blackbox context, without physical access to devices.
+Days 2 and 3 will focus on attacking mobile devices in a Blackbox context, without physical access to devices.
 This will lead to basic and smart-jamming attacks to downgrade communications and be able to intercept a device.
 We will also see ways to perform fuzzing tests on mobile protocol stacks to find vulnerabilities over-the-air but also other ways to optimize bugs hunting.

 - Attacking cell phones and IoT device using the mobile network

 - Using endpoints as primary targets